stroxler/callable_syntax_examples/draft_pep/README.rst

         # type: (int, str) -> bool
         ...

+At that time we used indexing operations to specify generic types like ``typing.Callable`` because we decided not to add syntax for types, but we have since begun to do so, e.g. with PEP 604

 **Maggie** proposed better callable type syntax at the PyCon Typing Summit 2021: [#type-syntax-simplification]_ ([#type-variables-for-all-slides]_).